TTUNEPH2025/GN/docs/Membranous.md

  * Resistance disease in PLA2R negative patients with primary MN is difficult to define
     1. Persistent nephrotic syndrome
     2. Or increased, but still reduced serum albumin levels as markers for resistent disease
   * Best model for predicitive of response to treatment is PLA2R ab titer w/serum albumin at 3 months of treatment
+  * Testing for PLA2R
+    1. Western blot: Most sensitive, not commercially available
+    2. Elisa Assay: Least senisitive, lowest cut off value of 14ru/mL
+    3. Immunofluorscence: reported as positivity (+/-, +, ++, +++) or semiquantitative scores based on dilution (1/10, 1/100, 1/320, 1/1000)
 ## **Treatment**
 ### General Information
  * It is reasonable to wait 6 months, while patient is on maximal anti-proteinuric therapy, before starting immunosupressive therapy due to high rates of spontaneous remission.
 (30% with in 6 months)